OpenSource-Communities/intro/docs/becoming-a-maintainer/getting-practical.md

 ### Recognizing Contributions

-In order to maintain a healthy project where contributors feel valued, it's important to recognize contributions.
+To maintain a healthy project where contributors feel valued, it's important to recognize contributions.
 Here are some ways to do that:

 - Use tools like the [All Contributors](https://allcontributors.org) bot to acknowledge different types of contributions.
 - Highlight contributors in your README or on your project's website.